On this page

 - when is a whistleblower policy required?

-- offences and penalties for failing to comply with whistleblower protection laws
+- the consequences of failing to comply with whistleblower protection laws

 Who do the whistleblower protection laws apply to?